ideaves/ideaves/README.md

 authorized web quote services.

-🌱 I’m currently learning about some of the more interesting categorical and non-supervised AI models, but have not had suffient free time, or an interesting enough challenge, to prompt a lot of research.
+🌱 I’m currently learning about some of the more interesting categorical and non-supervised AI models, but have not had sufficient free time, or an interesting enough challenge, to prompt a lot of research.

 💞️ I’m looking to collaborate on anything that supports open-source or standardized ways of executing capital-markets related calculations, including bespoke derivatives.
 I like ISDA.